 Children admitted to the Parkland Pediatric Unit for asthma flare-ups benefit from immediate medical care by trained pediatric asthma specialists and comprehensive asthma education to help increase confidence in controlling their asthma in the future.
 During your child’s stay, you and your child will learn about the P.A.C.T. basics listed above and will be given an asthma action plan to help you manage asthma at home.
 A copy of the plan will also be sent to your primary care physician, and you’ll be scheduled for a follow-up appointment with that physician a few days after discharge.

 If you need help managing your child’s asthma, ask your child’s physician to refer you to Parkland for individualized consultation with a certified asthma educator.
 Once your child has been referred to us, we’ll contact you to set up an appointment.
-Before the appointment, you’ll be asked to complete a Patient & Family Intake Form.

 During the appointment, your child’s respiratory system and breathing will be thoroughly assessed.
 The asthma educator will talk to you and answer your questions about: